-This is a list of sport and recreation management courses.
-For more information, see Health and Human Physiology.
+This is a list of courses with the subject code SRM.
+For more information, see Health and Human Physiology (College of Liberal Arts and Sciences) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, readings, visits to research facilities).